Español English

 Prune lightly in late fall or early winter to strengthen the plant.

-They are quite resistant plants to pests and diseases but can be attacked by aphids and spider mites in case of prolonged drought.
+Salvia mexicana is a quite resistant plant to pests and diseases but can be attacked by aphids and spider mites in case of prolonged drought.

 Images of the shrub Salvia mexicana or Mexican sage